jackieqwxw/VS-Autodock-automate-docking/README.md

 ```
 conda install -c conda-forge openbabel
 ```
+# Prerequisites
+1. Download and install Autodock Tools from the official site.
+A binary smina file is attached.
+Smina is a fork of Autodock Vina with enchanced scoring function.

+2. Download  MGLTools (platform Linux) and set environment variable.
+The path should be `/your_path/mgltools_x86_64Linux2_1.5.6/bin`.
+We will use `python2.5` under this path for preparing ligands for Autodock docking.

+3. Prepare you protein thorougly before docking.
+You can use Protein Preparation tools in Maestro or any other software you like.
+Google 'protein preparation before docking'.

+4. Generate pdbqt file of receptor and grid file `config.txt` shown as attached.

+5. Prepare you database in a format "smiles id".
+An example 'ligands.smi' is attached.

 # Run structural-based virtual screening (SBVS) of the ligand database on the protein of your interest in parallel
 Here, we used `MolPort` database as an example: